Risks and Probable Benefits Deep Brain Stimulation for Dystonia

-DBS Therapy uses a surgically implanted medical device, similar to a cardiac pacemaker, to deliver electrical stimulation to precisely targeted areas within the brain.
+DBS Therapy for dystonia* uses a surgically implanted medical device, similar to a cardiac pacemaker, to deliver electrical stimulation to precisely targeted areas within the brain.

 DBS may help control your symptoms, but it is not a cure.
 When you turn on the DBS system, it will deliver stimulation that may decrease some or all of your symptoms.
 Your symptoms will return when the system is turned off.

-So far, more than 135,000 people have had Medtronic DBS Therapy for movement disorders and other disorders.
+DBS Therapy has been used for other diseases.
+So far, more than 140,000 people have had Medtronic DBS Therapy for movement disorders and other disorders.